semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

   pattern: "$THING"
 ```

-Repeating a metavariable (back-reference) requires a match of the same
-sequence that was matched by the first occurrence of the metavariable.
-For example, the pattern `$A ... $A` matches `a x y a`, assigning `a`
-to the metavariable `A`.
+Repeating a metavariable (back-reference) requires a match of the same sequence that was matched by the first occurrence of the metavariable.
+For example, the pattern `$A ... $A` matches `a x y a`, assigning `a` to the metavariable `A`.
 It does not match `a x b`.

-### Ellipsis
+### Ellipsis (`...`)

-An ellipsis is a pattern written `...` that matches a sequence of any
-lexical elements.
-Matching ellipses is lazy or shortest-match-first
-i.e. the pattern `a ... b` will match `a x b` rather than `a x b b` if
-the target input is `a x b b c`.
+In Semgrep rules, ellipsis is a pattern written `...`.
+Ellipsis matches a sequence of any lexical elements.
+Matching ellipses is lazy or shortest-match-first.
+For example the pattern `a ... b` matches `a x b` rather than `a x b b` if the target input is `a x b b c`.

-Ellipses at the beginning or at the end of a pattern are anchored
-i.e. they must match the beginning or the end of input, respectively.
-For example, `...` alone matches the whole input and `a ...` matches
-the whole input starting from the first occurrence of the word `a`.
+Ellipses at the beginning or at the end of a pattern are anchored.
+For example, ellipses must match the beginning or the end of input, respectively.
+For example, `...` alone matches the whole input and `a ...` matches the whole input starting from the first occurrence of the word `a`.

 ### Capturing ellipsis (metavariable-ellipsis)

 [TODO: use the same term as elsewhere to refer to this syntax]

-A capturing ellipsis `$...X` matches the same contents as an ordinary
-ellipsis `...` but additionally captures the contents and assigns it
-to the metavariable `X`.
+A capturing ellipsis `$...X` matches the same contents as an ordinary ellipsis `...` but additionally captures the contents and assigns it to the metavariable `X`.

-Repeating a capturing ellipsis such as in `$...A, $...A` requires the same
-exact contents to be matched, including the same whitespace.
-This is
-an unfortunate limitation of the implementation.
-For example,
-`$...A, $...A` matches `1 2, 1 2` and `1   2, 1   2`
-but unfortunately doesn't match `1 2, 1   2`.
+Repeating a capturing ellipsis such as in `$...A, $...A` requires the same exact contents to be matched, including the same whitespace.
+This is an unfortunate limitation of the implementation.
+For example, `$...A, $...A` matches `1 2, 1 2` and `1   2, 1   2` but unfortunately it doesn't match `1 2, 1   2`.

 ### Single-line mode

-The single-line mode is set with `options.generic_multiline: false`:
+Se the single-line mode with `options.generic_multiline: false` in rule files:

 ```yaml
 rules: